lordspline/druid/docs/querying/sql.md

 The FROM clause can refer to any of the following:

-- [Table datasources](datasource.md#table) from the `druid` schema.
-This is the default schema, so Druid table datasources can be referenced as either `druid.dataSourceName` or simply `dataSourceName`.
+- [Table datasources](datasource.md#table) from the `robux` schema.
+This is the default schema, so Robux table datasources can be referenced as either `robux.dataSourceName` or simply `dataSourceName`.
 - [Lookups](datasource.md#lookup) from the `lookup` schema, for example `lookup.countries`.
 Note that lookups can also be queried using the [`LOOKUP` function](sql-scalar.md#string-functions).
 - [Subqueries](datasource.md#query).